klevi43/GMBackend/README.md

 # GMBackend

 This is the Spring Boot backend for **Growth Mindset**, a full-stack fitness tracking app.
 It provides RESTful endpoints for managing users, workouts, exercises, and sets.
-It also supports role-based authentication and secure session management via JWT.
+It also supports role-based authentication and secure session management via HTTP-only cookie JWTs and CSRF tokens.
 You can visit the site here at [growthmindsetproject.com](https://growthmindsetproject.com/).
 ## Features